California Labor & Employment Lawyers

 Wage & Hour Disputes

 - California Minimum Wage Rights: Several different California laws work together to create the state’s legal minimum for hourly workers.
-The current minimum wage for California is $16 per hour state-wide for everyone, but local municipalities may have higher minimums, and fast-food workers have a $20 per hour minimum.
+The current minimum wage for Los Angeles is $16 per hour state-wide for everyone, but local municipalities may have higher minimums, and fast-food workers have a $20 per hour minimum.
 Some employers try to find creative ways to avoid meeting this requirement.

 - California Overtime Pay: California has specific overtime laws, including California Labor Code 510, that specify when certain hours and situations trigger the obligation to pay an employee time and a half or even double the regular rate.
 Some employers intentionally misclassify employees as salaried to avoid this obligation or play games with tracking or allotting hours.